Southern California Boater’s Guide

 To get your free boater kit, find The Bay Foundation at a boat show or boating event.
 Look at our calendar to see what boating events we will be attending in your area.

-The Boater Kits are created by The Bay Foundation, California State Parks Division of Boating and Waterways, California Coastal Commission, and the Boating Clean & Green Program.
+California Boater Kits are created by California State Parks Division of Boating and Waterways and the California Coastal Commission’s Boating Clean & Green Program in partnership with The Bay Foundation.